HTML Entity Encoder & Decoder

 Will this convert every Unicode character into an entity?

-No. Encoding here focuses on the characters that must be escaped for HTML structure.
-Most Unicode characters can be left as-is in UTF-8 pages.
-If you need “encode everything to numeric entities,” you’d use a different mode/tool.
+No. The encode mode focuses on the characters that matter most for HTML structure.
+Most Unicode characters can remain as normal UTF-8 text.
+If you need a separate “convert everything to numeric entities” workflow, that is a different task from standard HTML escaping.

 Limitations & assumptions